Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  * 4 images for the _Birthday cakes_ category
  * 4 images for the _Valentine's day cakes_ category
 #### Bread
-* This page contains iamges of different kinds of bread with descriptions and prices.
+* This page contains images of different kinds of bread with descriptions and prices.
 #### Gallery
 * This page contains 10 different kinds of pastries and cakes images.
 #### Menu
 * The menu page contains only a _Menu_ on pdf.
 #### About
 * This page contains three sections.
- * First section describes a lot of information about Tina's bakery.
+ * The first section describes a lot of information about Tina's bakery.
  * Second section contains _carousel_ with three images.
+ * The hird section is about customer reviews.
 #### Contact
 * This page contains an image, phone number, address, email, and an order form.
 Users can purchase orders by filling this form.
+___
 ### Future implementations

 * Improve the quality of the website by adding a _Cart_ for direct order.
-* Poosibility to pay with  bank cards and credit cards som VISA, Mastercard and other cards.
+* Possibility to pay with bank cards and credit cards as VISA, Mastercard, and other cards.
 * Details of all ingredients under the product names.
-* Add a popovers
+* Add popovers.
 * User rating system and experience of our products.
 * Add another page where customers can order **present cards**
+* Implement newsletter function.
 ___
 # 3. Technology
  #### HTML5

- #### css3_pr_text
+ #### CSS
  * CSS used to style the site
- * cSS gradient used to create the background color of the menu-bar.
+ * CSS gradient used to create the background color of the menu-bar.

  #### Bootstrap
- * Bootsrap version 4.2.1
+ * Bootsrap version 4.2.1.
  #### Font awesome
  * For the social links icon in the footer section.
  #### Google Fonts
- * As a font resource
+ * As a font resource.
  #### Github
  * As a code hosting platform to store the project, the README file and to add, commit and push.

  #### Gitpod
  * As the main source to create the project.
  #### Git
- * As a version -control system tracking.
+ * As a version-control system tracking.
  #### Balsamiq
  *  a wireframe to create the desktop and mobile wireframe.
  #### W3 Validator